ACUCyS-CTF/acucys-ctf.github.io/docs/ctf/2025-jingleshells/osint/the-grinch-who-stole-christmas/index.md

 Tm90dGhhdGVhc3lwYWxIRUhFSEU=

-Hint: I am the best CTF player there is.
+**Hint**: I am the best CTF player there is.
 Nobody does CTFs better than me - believe me.
 I walk into a challenge, and the flags just surrender.
 Crypto?
 Solved.
 Web?
 Destroyed.
 Pwn?
 Total domination.
 People come up to me - top hackers, very smart people - and they say, "Sir, how do you do it?"
 And I tell them: incredible instincts, tremendous brain.

 Made and submitted by: